 I wonder how many people reading this remember the old western movies, even those of Gene Autry, Hopalong Cassidy and Roy Rogers.
 Some of those movies depicted medicine-shows or wagons selling “Feel Good Tonic” and even medications or “elixirs” for weight loss.

 What was being sold seems to have been effective.
 “Feel Good Tonic” did make you feel good, as well it should have.
-It likely contained alcohol, cocaine, and probably an opiate like laudanum.
-The weight loss drugs probably worked too: ingesting a capsule containing the head of a tapeworm will make anyone lose weight, after all.
+It likely contained alcohol, cocaine, and probably opiate-like laudanum.
+The weight-loss drugs probably worked too: ingesting a capsule containing the head of a tapeworm will make anyone lose weight, after all.

 The preferred method of ingesting an opiate, other than morphine, became “opium eating.”
 The primary opiate of the day was Laudanum.
 It would have been more appropriate to call it “opium drinking” because Laudanum was actually a liquid.
 I don’t know who initially thought that cocaine would cure morphinism but Sigmund Freud wanting to “write a song of praise to this magical substance” probably didn’t help.